Martin Hayes (bishop)

-Martin Hayes (born 24 October 1959) is an Irish Roman Catholic prelate who has served as Bishop of Kilmore since 2020.
+The Most Rev. Martin Hayes (born 24 October 1959) is an Irish Catholic prelate who has served as Bishop of Kilmore since 2020.

 Early life and education

 Hayes was born in Borris, Twomileborris, County Tipperary on 24 October 1959, one of eight children, one of whom died in infancy, to Daniel Hayes and his wife Mary Agnes (née Bowe).
 He attended primary school at St Kevin's National School, Littleton and the Christian Brothers secondary school in Thurles, before completing undergraduate studies in production engineering at NIHE Limerick, graduating with a Bachelor of Science in manufacturing engineering in 1981.
 As part of his studies, Hayes completed placements in Wyeth Ireland in Askeaton, County Limerick in 1979, and Ecco in Dundalk, County Louth, in 1980.

 He started working as a quality engineer with Amdahl Corporation in Swords, County Dublin, in November 1981, completing his initial orientation with the parent plant in Silicon Valley, California, where he was responsible for setting up quality control systems for new products.

 During his time in Limerick, Hayes became involved in Muintearas Íosa, a youth ministry group in the Diocese of Limerick, helping to organise events in the Archdioceses of Dublin and Cashel and Emly in the early 1980s.

 Hayes began studying for the priesthood at St. Patrick's College, Thurles in 1983, completing a certificate in philosophy and a National Diploma in theology, the latter of which was awarded by St Patrick's College, Maynooth.

 He was ordained a priest for the Archdiocese of Cashel and Emly on 10 June 1989.